Rob-s-MadLads/OpenRob/README.md

 # OpenRob

+update 2024-Jun-26: OpenRob is now public

 open sourced parts of the famous Rob2.0 project

 hardware update: new STL design with cable supports and what not